rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Compilation
 ### Abstract
-To help and to guide CentOS' user who want to install NWChem program.
-This repository includes shell script for auto compiling NWChem on CentOS 6.x &amp; 7.x.
-However, this script could be adjusted and adapted to perform on other Linux distribution.
+To help and to guide CentOS' user who want to install NWChem program, this repository is included the script for auto compiling NWChem on CentOS 6.x &amp; 7.x.
+However, this script could be adjusted and adapted to perform an installation on other Linux distribution as well.

-Additionally, after completing compilation, normally you should test program by running some calculation, such as the example calculation of optimization of azulene using DFT at M06-2X/6-31G(d) level of theory.
-Alright, it's such a friendly user script, very easy to use.
+Additionally, after completing compilation, normally we test the program by running some calculation, such as the example calculation of optimization of azulene using DFT at M06-2X/6-31G(d) level of theory.
+Alright, it's such a friendly user script and very easy to use.
 The admin/user are expected to rapidly understand and be able to easily follow the instruction of my script through seccessive step (0) to (3).

 ### Requirement
 * CentOS version 6.x or 7.x (or other Linux distro)